gini/gini-vision-lib-xamarin/README.md

 The networking bindings library requires additional bindings which are provided by `GiniAPISDKXamarinAndroid` and `TrustKitXamarin`.

+### Customization

+Customization of the Views is provided via overriding of app resources: dimensions, strings, colors, texts, etc. Take a look at the [Customization Guide](http://developer.gini.net/gini-vision-lib-android/html/customization-guide.html) to see which resources can be overridden.

+The example overrides the `gv_qrcode_detected_popup_message_1` and `gv_qrcode_detected_popup_message_2` string resources for both the default localization (German) and the English one.
+You can override other resources like this.

 ### Troubleshooting

 * `"No resource found that matches the given name"` errors: set the `AndroidUseAapt2` flag to `false` in your csproj configuration.